 NHRS has become aware of calls and/or emails members have received recently from third parties soliciting them to sign up for a free retirement appointment.
 THESE COMMUNICATIOSN ARE NOT FROM NHRS.

-The New Hampshire Retirement System realized a 1.0% return on investments in the fiscal year ended June 30, 2016.
+NHRS realized an 8.2% return on investments in the fiscal year ended June 30, 2023.

-Fiscal Year 2016 Member Annual Statements for all NHR members who are not yet retired have been posted to My Account, the retirement system’s secure online portal.
+The Fiscal Year 2022 Member Annual Statements for all New Hampshire Retirement System members who are not yet retired have been posted to My Account, the retirement system’s secure online portal.